PacificBiosciences/paraphase/docs/OPN1LW_OPN1MW.md

 Fields shared across all genes are defined in the general [json file](json.md).
 The OPN1LW/OPN1MW locus includes the following unique field:
 - `opn1lw_cn`: total copy number of OPN1LW
 - `opn1mw_cn`: total copy number of OPN1MW
-- `annotated_haplotypes`: annotates each haplotype against known pathogenic variants of exon 3, as summarized in [Neitz et al. 2021](https://www.mdpi.com/2073-4425/12/8/1180).
+- `annotated_haplotypes`: annotates each haplotype against known pathogenic variant sites of Exon 3, as summarized in [Neitz et al. 2021](https://www.mdpi.com/2073-4425/12/8/1180).
 The annotated variant amino acid positions are p.153, p.171, p.174, p.178, and p.180, reported using the single letter code to indicate the amino acids specified at each position.
 Please refer to the linked publication for detailed information.
-- `annotated_alleles`: final allele annotation, reporting the first two genes on each allele, together with any known pathogenic variants.
+- `annotated_alleles`: final allele annotation, reporting the first two genes on each allele, together with annotations at known pathogenic variant sites of Exon 3.
 Occasionally, a `null` call (no-call) for the second copy on an allele indicates that Paraphase could not confidently identify the second copy.
 - `first_copies`, `last_copies`, `middle_copies`, `directional_links`, `links_loose`: these fields are used internally
 to determine the order of genes on each allele and can be ignored.